 The Company periodically enters into derivative contracts to manage exposures to movements in interest rates.
 The Company purchased an interest rate cap in May of 2020 to limit exposures to increases in interest rates.
 The interest rate cap was not designated as a hedging instrument but rather as a stand-alone derivative.
 The interest rate cap had an original term of three years, a notional amount of \$300 million and was tied to the one-month LIBOR rate with a strike rate of 0.50%.
-The fair value of the interest rate cap had a fair value of \$4.2 million and remaining term of 0.3 years at December 31, 2022, and expired on May 4, 2023.
+The fair value of the interest rate cap was carried on the Consolidated Balance Sheets in other assets and the change in fair value was recognized in noninterest income each quarter.
+The interest rate cap had a fair value of \$4.2 million and remaining term of 0.3 years at December 31, 2022, and expired on May 4, 2023.